dermatologist/skinhelpdesk-app/README.md

 [![ckblib](https://github.com/dermatologist/skinhelpdesk-app/blob/develop/notes/skinhelpdesk-app.png)](https://skinhelpdesk.com)

 [SkinHelpDesk](https://skinhelpdesk.com) offers a variety of API endpoints for cosmetic dermatology applications.
 These include APIs for skin tone (pigmentation), acne grading, skin type etc. [These APIs](https://rapidapi.com/eapenbp/api/skinhelpdesk) can be integrated into websites and mobile Apps of cosmetic dermatology service providers.
+[Please read terms of use of SkinHelpDesk APIs.](https://skinhelpdesk.com/terms/)

 All services are provided through [RapidAPI](https://rapidapi.com/eapenbp/api/skinhelpdesk) and images have to be submitted as base64 string.
 This is a prototype flutter app to demonstrate the integration of SkinHelpDesk APIs (Not for production use).
 Feel free to use any part of this prototype you may find useful in your project!